lostdanielfound/Capstone-project/Proposal.md

 ## Project Timeline
 The timeline of this project is high-leveled at the moment but I will put in finer details later on.

-### September - Learning phase
+### September - Learning phase / Pre-working phase
  - [ ] Review how to use Visual Basic and the .NET Framework.
  - [ ] Create basic searching algorithm that will record and find which files have changed within a span of time.
 (Incremental backup)
+ - [ ]
  - [ ] Get in touch with Parallel Professor to talk about compression algorithm would be best for backing up files.
 (Data Compresion)

 ### October - Working phase